Op-amp Tutorial Includes:

 Op amp twin T notch filter circuit with variable Q

-The twin T notch filter with variable Q is a simple circuit that can provide a good level of rejection at the notch frequency.
-It uses two operational amplifiers in the circuit, and the twin "T" section can be seen between the two operational amplifiers.
+A twin T notch filter with variable Q is simple to realise and it can provide a good level of rejection at the notch frequency.
+This op amp circuit uses two operational amplifiers, and the twin "T" section can be seen between the two operational amplifiers.

 The variable Q function for the twin T active notch filter is provided by the potentiometer placed on the non-inverting input of the lower operational amplifier in the diagram.